Anesthesia Rotation

 10 Supervised Endotracheal intubations

-5 Supervised LMA placement
+5 Supervised LMA placements

 • Conference attendance and participation